w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Trimming of spaces

 The header should be human-readable and editable.
 Thus spaces are allowed before and after the comma, equal sign, and semicolon separators.
 It makes manual editing of headers less error-prone.
 It also allows better visual separation of fields when value modified manually.

+## Why not use Structured Field Values for HTTP?

+We had several discussions about using [Structured Field Values for HTTP](https://datatracker.ietf.org/doc/html/rfc8941) and finally decided to go with this explicit definition of encoding.
+The rationale is to reduce complexity as we only need a small subset of the functionality for Baggage.
+For example, the closest match to this in Structured Field Values format is a dictionary, but it allows many features that adds complexity to Baggage (e.g., recursive inner lists with items of different types).
+While it may be possible to specify various restrictions to "subtract" functionality from RFC 8941, we believe it will make things more complex as we will end up in a much worse place - neither adhering to RFC 8941 nor having a simple specification.
+Further, we are not tied only to HTTP.
+In the future, we will expand the specification to other protocols and we want to retain a simpler encoding scheme.

 ## Lowercase header name